 Generally, plastic food containers are made of different kinds of plastics.
 Usually, the triangle mark contains a ‘resin identification number’ inside it.
 This number actually denotes the degree of recyclability of the plastic, and the triangle determines if the plastic is recyclable or not.

 Some plastics are preferred to others when it comes to storage and packaging of food.
 Generally, safe plastics include materials like:

 1. Polyethylene Terephthalate (PET Or PETE):

 This is the most popular form of plastic container in the market.
 Used to store all kinds of foods and beverages like water, juice, mayonnaise etc., PET jars can be reused once they are cleaned with soap water.
-However, a word of caution: research shows that washing PET bottles over and over again can result in the plastic’s toxic and carcinogenic chemicals getting into stored food or water.
+However, a word of caution: research shows that washing PET bottles over and over again can result in the plastic’s toxic and carcinogenic chemicals getting into the stored food or water, so it might not be suitable for long-term storage.
 Discard your PET jar if it gets cracked or appears cloudy.

 2. High-Density Polyethylene (HDPE):

-Another safe plastic used to make milk jugs and water bottles, high-density polyethylene does not release toxic or carcinogenic chemicals into food or water and is accepted by most recycling companies.
+Another safe plastic used to make milk jugs and water bottles that can handle cold temperatures, high-density polyethylene does not release toxic or carcinogenic chemicals into food or water and is accepted by most recycling companies.

 3. Low-Density Polyethylene (LDPE):

 These types of plastics don’t release chemicals into stored food, but they aren’t readily accepted by recyclers.
 LDPE plastics are usually used to make sealable sandwich bags, plastic cling-wrap, and squeezable condiment bottles.